jgalloway42/JoshG_Portfolio/README.md

 ## [Computer Vision: Real Time Liquid Level Detection](https://github.com/jgalloway42/MS-Applied-Mathematics-Projects/blob/master/GallowayMath7203MiniProject01_Notebook.pdf)

 A from scratch implementation of the Canny Edge Detection Algorithm in Python utilizing numpy was modified to track liquid level in a vessel as it was drained from a vessel.
 The resulting system worked very well.
+The gif below runs very slow compared to the real implementation, but is shown to elucidate the concept.

 ![](/images/liquid_level_tracker.gif)